-The Communication Program is for students who are in Kindergarten to early junior grades and who are severely limited in their communication skills.
+The Communication Program is for students who are in Kindergarten to early junior grades and who are significantly limited in their communication skills.
 The focus of the program is the establishment of a functional communication system appropriate to the student's specific needs.
 A total communication approach (e.g. oral, signed English, Picture Exchange, augmentative and alternative communication devices) is used in the program.
 A Speech-Language Pathologist consults to each class on a weekly basis to establish specific communication goals for each student.
 Students transition from the program when functional communication goals have been addressed.
 It is expected that the student will continue to receive support to generalize these goals in addition to the other needs demonstrated by the student.
-These classes are located in all areas of the board and transportation is provided to the program.
+Class size is approximately 8 students.
+When viable, these classes are located in the three areas of the school board: North, East and West.

-Types of Self-Contained Classes and Programs in HDSB: Secondary

-The Community Pathways Program (Secondary)
+Types of Self-Contained Classes and Programs in HDSB: Secondary The Community Pathways Program (Secondary)

-The Community Pathways Program supports students identified as exceptional who have limited cognitive and adaptive skills.
+The Community Pathways Program supports students identified as exceptional who have significant needs with cognitive and adaptive skills.
 It is designed to meet the needs of students who require an Alternate Curriculum to meet their varied learning needs including communication, functional academics, skills of daily living, social skills, self-regulation, and motor skills.
 A holistic approach, based on individual strengths, needs, long-term goals and real-life experience of the student, is used to design and deliver an individual education program in a self-contained setting.
 Programs are non-credit goals to support students to develop independent/semi-independent living skills.
 Students complete their secondary schooling and transition out in June of the calendar year in which they turn 21 years of age.
 Students graduate with a Certificate of Accomplishment or an Ontario Secondary School Certificate.
-Within the Community Pathways Program there are also two Certificates available to support students with successful independent employment - the Employability Skills Certificate (ESC) and the Community Skills Certificate (CSC).
+Within the Community Pathways Program there are also two Certificates available to support students with successful independent employment: the Employability Skills Certificate (ESC) and the Community Skills Certificate (CSC).
 Independent or semi-independent integration into the community is the major goal of the Community Pathways Program.
 Students may be in this placement full time or they may be partially integrated into mainstream classes within the school.
+Class size is up to 16 students.